 We are looking for a scientist who is willing to take the lead on policy-related autism research project and publications arising from this, so a track record in peer reviewed scientific publications in journals related to psychology, psychiatry or related disciplines is essential.
 The post would be line-managed by Professor Simon Baron-Cohen, Director of the ARC.

 The role will also involve running focus groups (PPI, or Patient and Public Involvement) to ensure the research is relevant to the autistic community, and developing online surveys to maximise data collection from a large sample of autistic people.
 Finally, the role holder will also be responsible for coordinating the Autism Representatives Group, consisting of autistic people from across Europe, in collaboration with the charity Autistica, in London.

-Candidates should have a PhD in Public health/Policy, Psychology, Psychiatry or a related subject, or be very close to completion/award of same prior to their appointment to the post.
-The role holder should have previous experience within the field of health policy and research.
-Good verbal and written communication skills and proven ability to work as part of a team are essential.
+Applicants should possess a PhD in Psychology, Psychiatry or a related relevant discipline, or be very close to completion/award of the PhD prior to their appointment to the post.

 Fixed-term: The funds for this post are available for 2 years in the first instance.